 This board is based on the micro-controller STM32F030F4P6, so let's learn about its implementation of GPIOs.

-Diving in the reference manual RM0360, we find the layout of the GPIO B registers and their initial state plus the info that peripheral clocks need to be enabled through the Reset and Clock Controller (RCC) connected on the AHB1 bus.
-So we need to activate the clocks of GPIO B through the RCC before we can access its registers.
+Diving in the reference manual RM0360, I find the layout of the GPIO B registers and their initial state plus the info that peripheral clocks need to be enabled through the Reset and Clock Controller (RCC) connected on the AHB1 bus.
+So I need to activate the clocks of GPIO B through the RCC before I can access its registers.

-To turn the user LED on, we need to
+To turn the user LED on, I need to

 /* Memory locations defined by linker script */